giselehbm/LCI_Workshop_2023/README.md

 # :microscope: LCI Image Analysis Workshop 2023

-Welcome to the image analysis workshop organized by the Live Cell Imaging facility at the Karolinska Institute!
+Welcome to the image analysis workshop organized by the Bioimage Informatics facility & the Live Cell Imaging facility!
 During this workshop you will:

 - [x] See typical examples of what can be done with image analysis and the limitations of each example
 - [x] Understand which image artifacts can be corrected by image analysis in some cases but are easier to correct before acquisition, e.g., uneven illumination, noise